 Plan, prevent, and practice with these tips

 Holidays always come with an extra charge when you are a Solo Mom and even more so when your child has special needs.
-Halloween is fraught with issues for many kids: treats that they can’t eat, costumes they won’t wear, friends that don’t invite them trick-or-treating, and all those scary decorations.
+Halloween is fraught with issues for many kids: treats that they can’t eat, costumes they won’t wear, friends who don’t invite them trick-or-treating, and all those scary decorations.

 Like all the other holidays and changes in routine, we have to start early to plan, prepare, and practice.